Hugo (game show): Ireland

-In Ireland, Hiúdaí (the Irish name for Hugo) won the Oireachtas TV awards' "TV Presenter of the Year" in 2001 and "Personality of the Year" in 2004.
+Ireland's Hiúdaí (the Irish name for Hugo) airing on TnaG won the Houses of the Oireachtas Channel awards "TV Presenter of the Year" in 2001 and "Personality of the Year" in 2004.
+Previously, Hiúdaí also surprised many when he won as the country's TV personality of the year in the Irish Film & Television Awards in 2000.
+The program was different than the Danish original and most other versions.

 Israel

-In Israel, Hugo (הוגו) began as a 30-minute show on the Arutz HaYeladim (Children's Channel) and quickly became the channel's most popular show.
+The Israeli Hugo (הוגו) began as a 30-minute show on the Arutz HaYeladim (Children's Channel) and quickly became the channel's most popular program.
 The show inspired a three-hour spin-off, Hugo's World (עולמו של הוגו), in 1996, in which children used a large step-on number pad to enter character movements.
-From 1997 to 2001, Hugo starred in a children's electricity safety campaign by Israel Electric Corporation.
-The show offered a contest related to this campaign in 1997.
+From 1997 to 2001, Hugo starred in a children's electricity safety campaign by Israel Electric Corporation and offered a contest related to this campaign in 1997.
 The program's presenters included Tal Berman.
-In addition to various merchandise, the show was adapted into a comic book series and a musical stage show.
+In addition to various local merchandise, it was adapted into a comic book miniseries and a children's musical stage show.